-Pursuant to the terms of the severance and change of control agreements entered into with our Vice Presidents, including our named executive officer Keith Ehrlich, in the event of a termination other than for cause or in the event Mr. Ehrlich terminates for good reason, Mr. Ehrlich is entitled to receive the following:
+Pursuant to the terms of the severance and change of control agreements entered into with our Vice Presidents, including our named executive officers Keith Ehrlich and Wendy Rieder, in the event of a termination other than for cause or in the event Mr. Ehrlich or Ms. Rieder terminates for good reason, Mr. Ehrlich and Ms. Rieder are entitled to receive the following:

-- continuation of salary at his then-current base salary for a period of three months; - acceleration of vesting of outstanding stock option awards that would have vested during the three month period following Mr. Ehrlich's date of termination; and - continuation of health benefits for up to three months.
+- continuation of salary at the officer's then-current base salary for a period of three months; - acceleration of vesting of outstanding stock option awards that would have vested during the three month period following the officer's date of termination; and - continuation of health benefits for up to three months.

-In the event that within one year following a change of control Mr. Ehrlich's employment is terminated other than for cause or he terminates his employment for good reason, Mr. Ehrlich is entitled to the same payments and benefits as Mr. Singh and Dr. Vukovic are, and Dr. Koya was, entitled to under such circumstances and described above.
+In the event that within one year following a change of control the officer's employment is terminated other than for cause or the officer terminates his or her employment for good reason, Mr. Ehrlich and Ms. Rieder are entitled to the same payments and benefits as Mr. Singh and Dr. Vukovic are entitled to under such circumstances and described above.